UnWaDo/HPC_bot/README.md

   - token: Telegram API token
   - admin_name: username of an administrator
   - log_chat_id: *(optional)* id of a chat to send logging messages
-- db: PostgreSQL is expected
+- db: it is not recommended to use default sqlite
   - name: database name
   - connection: configuration of database connection
   - db_type: sqlite, mysql or postgresql.
-The default is PostgreSQL, so you should install drivers if you intend to use mysql (see Installation section)
+The default is in-memory sqlite database, which is not recommended for production use
 - clusters: list of clusters, properties of which are given below
   - label: name of cluster.
 Must be consistent with database
   - upload_path: where to store files on a cluster